7 Benefits of Cold Exposure: Fat-Loss, Immunity & Recovery

 The Rise of Cold Exposure

 Cold exposure isn’t a new thing.
 Texts that highlight the use of cold exposure date back to 3.500 B.C.E, and it doesn’t end there.
-Hippocrates, the Greek physician used to snow and ice to stop bleeding, and Galen invented the cold cream for medical use.
+Hippocrates, the Greek physician used snow and ice to stop bleeding, and Galen invented the cold cream for medical use.

-The real rise of cold exposure in the 21 century is led by the Wim Hof Method.
+The real rise of cold exposure in the 21st century is led by the Wim Hof Method.
 The superhuman things Wim could do led scientists to a new discovery.
 From controlling the brain with a breathing exercise to reducing inflammation, pain, and improving mood, cold did it all.
 That’s a nice slogan.
 Biology textbooks had to be rewritten, for good.

 Nowadays, cold exposure is a huge trend among not just athletes, but health-conscious people.
 We’ve seen the power it carries in the realm of fat loss and metabolic adaptation, so much so that it’s standard practice for some.